abinit/abinit/doc/mkdocs-tutorials/wannier90.md

 While it is running we can start to examine the input files.
 Open the main input file tw90_3.in.
 The file is divided into three datasets.

+{% dialog tests/tutoplugs/Input/tw90_3.in %}

 First a SCF calculation is done.
 What follows is a NSCF calculation including more bands.
 Finally, in the third dataset we just read the wavefunction from the previous one and the Wannier90 library is called. w90iniprj is a keyword used to indicate that the initial projections will be given in the **.win** file.

-**Note.**
+!!! note

     You may notice that the **.win** file is now called tw90_3o_DS2_w90.win.
     It has the following form: prefix_dataset_w90.win, where the prefix is taken from the third line of your .file file. and dataset is the dataset number at which you call Wannier90 (dataset 2 in this example).

 Now open the **.win** file.
 The initial projections will be the sp3 hybrid orbitals centered in the position of the silicon atom.
 This is written explicitly as: